-If the chemotherapy medications or the patient's body fluids come in contact with your skin, wash the skin thoroughly with soap and water to prevent the medication from absorbing into your skin.
+If the chemotherapy medications or the patient's body fluids come in contact with your skin, wash the skin thoroughly with soap and water to prevent the medication from absorbing into your skin (follow your facility 's policy at all times).

 If the fluids or the medications come into contact with your eye, immediately flood the eye with water for at least 5 minutes, while holding the eyelid open, isotonic eyewash may also be used to wash your eye.
-Always update your supervisor immediately after an accidental exposure.
+Always update your supervisor immediately after an accidental exposure (follow your facility's policy at all times).